YitingLiu97/moods/readme.md

 3. [For smoother touch](https://five.agency/cross-platform-javascript-touch-scrolling/)

 ****Tutorials for setting up server****

 I have to set up a server since I hosted this on heroku before and I was told Heroku will occasionally delete stored files.
 1. [Setting up a virtual host on digital ocean.](https://itp.nyu.edu/networks/setting-up-a-virtual-host/)Use passwd rather than ssh for easier access.
 2. Make sure the code works and then git clone your repo to your server
-3. Make sure server port is 8080
+3. Make sure server port is 8080.
+User [forever](https://www.npmjs.com/package/forever) to keep the server running.
 4. GoDaddy setting up DNS to replace the virtual IP host name.
 Go to My Domains > Domain Settings > DNS.
 Under Records, add Type A following below.
 ![assets/godaddyDNS.png](assets/godaddyDNS.png)